 What Is Post-Merger Integration (PMI)?

-The importance of a post-merger integration plan cannot be overstated.
-Harvard Business Reviews’ oft-cited research indicates that between 70-90% of M&A deals fail to deliver the expected value, and that over 60% of M&A deals actually undermine shareholder value.
-These results are largely due to poorly executed integration efforts.
+The importance of a Post-Merger Integration plan cannot be overstated.
+Harvard Business Review's oft-cited research indicates that between 70-90% of M&A deals fail to deliver the expected value.
+Bain reports that 60% of all deals fail to meet internal expectations.

 Objectives of Post-Merger Integration

-• Cultural Integration: The people aspect of an M&A means merging two distinct company cultures which can be challenging.
-A key objective of PMI should be foster a sense of unity and collaboration among employees from both organizations, finding a harmonious way of integrating the different cultures.
+- Cultural Integration: The people aspect of an M&A means merging two distinct company cultures, which can be challenging.
+A key objective of PMI should be to foster a sense of unity and collaboration among employees from both organizations, finding a harmonious way of integrating the different cultures.

 Who Is Responsible for Post-Merger Integration Activities?

 Effective leadership is critical for successful PMI.
 Leaders must provide a clear vision, make timely decisions, and maintain open communication to keep the integration on track.
 The Integration Manager must be a skilled facilitator, negotiator, and problem-solver, able to navigate complex situations and lead cross-functional teams.
-A dedicated post-merger integration team ensures focused attention on integration activities, helping to manage complexities, mitigate risks, and drive the process towards successful completion.
+A dedicated Post-Merger Integration team ensures focused attention on integration activities, helping to manage complexities, mitigate risks, and drive the process toward successful completion.

 How Long Does Post-Merger Integration Take?